JeremyAnsel/xwa_hooks/xwa_hook_userdata/zip/readme.txt

 The pilot files will be saved in a directory named "UserData\<ModName>\Pilot\" The <ModName> is read from a text file named "modname.txt" situated at the root of XWA directory, next to xwingalliance.exe.

+To start the game from a given mission, set the StartMissionIndex setting.
+It is the index of the start mission starting from 0.
+For example, to start from the 10th mission, set StartMissionIndex = 9.

 *** Credits ***